avisrabon22/chatappfront/README.md

-# chat app front end
+# Chat app front end

 ## Subject:
--- Using react vite js to develope a intaractive front end system for Chat communication
+--Using react vite js to develope a intaractive front end system for Chat communication